corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-time-windows.md

 The [notary cluster](../../../../../en/platform/corda/4.8/open-source/key-concepts-notaries.md) acts as the *timestamping authority*.
 It verifies that a transaction occurred during a specific time-window before notarizing it.

-A party obtains a time-window signature in order to prove a transaction happened *before*, *on*, or *after* a particular point in time.
-As long as the party is not required to commit to the associated transaction, it can choose to reveal this fact at some point in the future.
-As a result the notary timestamps and notarizes at the same time.
+[Nodes](key-concepts-node.md) get time-window signatures to prove a transaction happened before, during, or after a specific time.
+The notary timestamps and notarizes at the same time, so if the node doesn't need to commit to the associated transaction, it can reveal the time window in the future.

-Thus, the time at which the transaction is sent for notarization may be different to the transaction creation time.
-There will never be exact clock synchronization between the party creating the transaction and the notary for two reasons:
+A node may not send a transaction to the notary right away—they might need to circulate the transaction to other nodes involved in the transaction, or request human sign-off.
+Even if the node sends it as soon as it's generated, the node's clock and the notary's clock will never be perfectly in sync due to latency and physics.
+This means that the timestamp on a transaction is usually different from the time it was created.
 * Issues of physics and network latency
 * Between inserting the command and getting the notary to sign there may be many other steps, such as sending the transaction to other parties involved in the trade, or requesting human sign-off.